msalmonse/csv2/examples/examples.md

 ![trig function values](trig.svg)

-It is easy to add data points or scatter plots to the SVG, `csv2svg --showpoints=8 --scattered=16 trig.csv trig.json > trig-points.svg` will add data points to the tan curve and make sin² a scatter plot:
+It is easy to add data points or scatter plots to the SVG,<br/>
+`csv2svg --showpoints=8 --scattered=16 trig.csv trig.json > trig-points.svg` will add data points to the tan curve and make sin² a scatter plot:

 ![trig function values](trig-points.svg)